Nonflat bands and chiral symmetry in magic-angle twisted bilayer graphene: Abstract

 \section{Abstract}

-In this work, we derive effective theories for magic-angle twisted bilayer graphene (MATBG) based on the mean-field normal state at charge neutrality of a tight-binding model, thereby including the renormalizations coming from integrating out high-energy modes.
-In these models, the flat bands display a sizable increase of the bandwidth, and the corresponding wavefunctions flow towards the limit of perfect particle-hole symmetry and sublattice polarization.
-We further represent the flat bands in the 'vortex Chern' basis and also discuss the implications on the dynamics regarding the 'flat' and 'chiral' symmetries of MATBG, as manifested in the symmetry-broken states at neutrality.
+In this work, we study an interacting tight-binding model of magic-angle twisted bilayer graphene (MATBG), with a twist angle of $1.05^\circ$.
+We derive effective theories based on a mean-field normal state at charge neutrality, thereby including the renormalizations coming from integrating out high-energy modes.
+In these theories, the flat bands display a sizable increase of the bandwidth, suggesting the renormalization of the magic angle.
+Additionally, the corresponding wavefunctions flow towards the limit of perfect particle-hole symmetry and sublattice polarization (the 'chiral' limit).
+We further represent the flat bands in the 'vortex Chern' basis and discuss the implications on the dynamics, regarding the 'flat' and 'chiral' symmetries of MATBG, as manifested in the symmetry-broken states at neutrality.

-\paragraph*{{Introduction.}}
+\section{Introduction}

 Magic-angle twisted bilayer graphene (MATBG), as a type of moir\'e material \cite{Mak2022,Nuckolls2024}, hosts a mesoscopic unit cell and flat electronic bands at charge neutrality.
 It represents a tunable platform for the study of strong interactions and topology \cite{tarnopolski19,liu19,song21}, as well as their interplay, thus attracting great attention in the recent years.
-Experimental and theoretical efforts have unveiled a rich phase diagram, exhibiting in a single material phenomena like correlated states \cite{Bultinck20, lian21, bernevig21_2, xie20, liu21, parker21, soejima20, Hofmann22,wagner22, wang2024electronphononcouplingtopological,wang24,Lu2019,Saito2020,Stepanov2020,Yu2022,Nuckolls2020,stepanov21,Sharpe2019,Pierce2021,Das2021,Zhang2022,Kerelsky2019}, Kondo physics \cite{Wong2020,Zondiner2020,rai24,Datta2023,hu23_2,hu23,zhou24} and superconductivity \cite{Cao2018,Cao2021,Lu2019,Saito2020,Stepanov2020,Oh2021,Liu2021,Arora2020,gonzalez19,wang24_2,Christos2023,ingham2023quadraticdiracfermionscompetition,Cea2021,Long2024,sanchez24_2}, among others \cite{Xie2021,Saito2021,Rozen2021,cao2020,Jaoui2022}.
+Experimental and theoretical efforts have unveiled a rich phase diagram, exhibiting in a single material phenomena like correlated states \cite{Bultinck20, lian21, bernevig21_2, xie20, liu21, parker21, soejima20, Hofmann22,wagner22, wang2024electronphononcouplingtopological,wang24,Lu2019,Saito2020,Stepanov2020,Yu2022,Nuckolls2020,stepanov21,Sharpe2019,Pierce2021,Das2021,Zhang2022,Kerelsky2019,adhikari24}, Kondo physics \cite{Wong2020,Zondiner2020,rai24,Datta2023,hu23_2,hu23,zhou24} and superconductivity \cite{Cao2018,Cao2021,Lu2019,Saito2020,Stepanov2020,Oh2021,Liu2021,Arora2020,gonzalez19,wang24_2,Christos2023,ingham2023quadraticdiracfermionscompetition,Cea2021,Long2024,sanchez24_2}, among others \cite{Xie2021,Saito2021,Rozen2021,cao2020,Jaoui2022,Andrews20}.